Top 10 Sexiest Posts Of Sofia Vergara On Instagram, 'Modern Family' Vixen Gets Fans Buzzing With Sultry Shots

 Today is #LatinaEqualPay Day where we must fight for equal pay.
 There’s still so much work for latinas to do to be treated equally.
 I am #phenomenallyLatina, and I support Latina equal pay! ???????????????????????????????? @phenomenal.ly t-shirt proceeds benefit the National Latina Institute for Reproductive Health. www.phenomenalwoman.us

 For “Latina Equal Pay Day” Sofia donned a t-shirt that said “Phenomenally Latina” on it and she had it tied at the waist to show off her taut abs.
-The Modern Family star was wearing slim jeans that sat right on her hips and the t-shirt snugged hugged her bosom.
+The Modern Family star was wearing slim jeans that sat right on her hips and the t-shirt hugged her bosom.

 Vergara also knows how to go relatively subtle with her photos and still look incredibly gorgeous.
 Last summer while she was vacationing she posted a shot showing her standing near the water in a beautiful locale, wearing a blue and white bikini, a gauzy white cover-up, sandals, and a hat.
 As always, Sofia looked stunning in the bikini, but it definitely wasn’t a hit-you-over-the-head revealing shot.